-NOTE: Project emissions from electricity consumption do not need to be calculated in case this electricity is generated by Where the project activity involves electricity generation from biogas, or syngas. that is consumed on site and/or exported to the grid, project emissions from electricity consumption do not need to be calculated, since only the quantity of electricity exported to the grid is taken into account in calculating emission reductions from on-site power generation with biogas or syngas.
-In case of electricity generation from RDF/stabilized biomass or incineration, project emissions are estimated as per equations (12) and (13) or (14).
+NOTE: Project emissions from electricity consumption do not need to be calculated in case this electricity is generated by the project activity from biogas, or syngas.
+In case of electricity generation from

+RDF/stabilized biomass or incineration, project emissions are estimated as per equations (12) and (13) or (14).

-Emissions from fuel use on-site (PE{fuel, on-site,y})
+Emissions from fuel use on-site (PE{fuel, on-site, v})